sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 - **Elena Execution Simplification**: Removed approval-seeking patterns, complex completion signatures, and conversational restrictions that blocked immediate execution.
 Simplified execution protocol to: assign immediately, report actions not plans, no permission asking.
 Elena now executes directly without "let me analyze first" responses.
 Fixed August 10, 2025.
 - **Agent Intelligence Optimization**: Removed "work mode vs test mode" confusion from ZARA that was creating hesitation about when to act.
 All agents now have clean, direct action protocols without cognitive barriers blocking their natural intelligence.
 Fixed August 10, 2025.
 - **Elena Coordination Theater Resolution**: Built agent-coordination-tool.ts bridge connecting Elena to existing MultiAgentCoordinator and IntelligentTaskDistributor systems.
 Added coordinate_agents tool to Elena's capabilities and explicit instructions to use tool instead of making announcements.
 Elena now executes real agent coordination instead of "coordination theater."
 Fixed August 10, 2025.
+- **Duplicate Coordination Systems Eliminated**: Identified and removed duplicate agent-coordination-tool.ts that was confusing Elena about which coordination system to use.
+Connected Elena directly to existing MultiAgentCoordinator and IntelligentTaskDistributor infrastructure instead of creating competing systems.
+Cleared Elena and Zara cache to resolve task confusion from old cached data.
+Fixed August 10, 2025.

 ## External Dependencies